boun-tabi-lifelu/evolutionary-subword-tokenization/README.md

 ## License

 The data in this repository is released under terms of the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
+See [LICENSE](LICENSE.txt) for details.

 This code base is licensed under the MIT license.
-See [LICENSE](MIT-LICENSE.txt) for details.
+See [MIT-LICENSE](MIT-LICENSE.txt) for details.